As anyone in quarry management knows, keeping tabs on your stockpiles is a critical yet time consuming task.

 Quarry staff tested the data by running a drone survey and manual walk through in parallel.
 Comparing the data from both methods they found the variances to be within their accepted levels, with some variances under 1%.

 The trick to getting the most accurate volumetric results for your stockpile report is to put as many points in the polygon as possible so that it closely traces the base of the stockpile pile.
 We’ve recently enhanced our polygon tool that makes it much easier to do this, by allowing you to edit any polygon, line, or other annotation you create.

 Using this feature, which is available on the Propeller Platform under “Viewer 2.0” tab, you can quickly roughly mark out the stockpile and then refine it by navigating around the stockpile so you can edit the edge from every angle.

 See how easy it is below:

-Visit our Mining ad Quarrying page for more information about using Propeller on your work sites.
+Visit our Mining and Quarrying page for more information about using Propeller to create stockpile reports for your worksites.